Risk Factors Dashboard

 In addition to the foregoing, we have commenced a service offering that is currently dominated by a small number of larger organizations with established viral vector operations and significantly greater financial resources with whom we may experience difficulties in competing for talent and customers.
 If we are unable to manage these risks, our business and operating results could be materially harmed.

-We have made a significant capital investment in our Myford facility in order to meet potential future mammalian cell culture development and manufacturing needs and, as a result, we depend on the success of attracting new and retaining existing customers’ business.
+We have made a significant capital investment in our facilities in order to meet potential future biologics development and manufacturing needs and, as a result, we depend on the success of attracting new and retaining existing customers’ business.

-In the fourth quarter of fiscal 2023, we completed the expansion of our Myford facility, which significantly expanded its production capacity.
+We recently completed several expansions to our facilities, which significantly expanded our production capacity and capabilities.
+These expansions represent a substantial investment in our development and manufacturing capabilities, and have resulted in a significant increase in our fixed costs.
 This expansion represents a substantial investment in our manufacturing capabilities, and has resulted in a significant increase in our fixed costs.
-This expansion represents a substantial investment in our manufacturing capabilities, and as a result, our fixed cost will be significantly increasing.
+If we are not able to utilize the additional capacity and capabilities from these expansions, our margins could be adversely affected.
 If we are not able to utilize the additional capacity from this expansion, our margins could be adversely affected.
+Further, our future revenues may not be sufficient to ensure the economical operation of this expanded capacity and capabilities, in which case, our results of operations could be adversely affected.
 Further, our future revenues may not be sufficient to ensure the economical operation of this expanded capacity, in which case, our results of operations could be adversely affected.
-Further, there can be no assurance that our future revenues will be sufficient to ensure the economical operation of this expanded capacity, in which case, our results of operations could be adversely affected.

-Our rapid growth during the past three fiscal years may not be indicative of our future growth, and if we continue to grow rapidly, we may fail to manage our growth effectively.
+Our rapid growth during the past several fiscal years may not be indicative of our future growth, and if we continue to grow rapidly, we may fail to manage our growth effectively.

-From the fiscal year ended April 30, 2020 through the fiscal year ended April 30, 2023, our revenues have increased from $59.7 million to $149.3 million, representing growth in revenues of 150% over the three year period.
+While fiscal 2024 revenues were down from the prior fiscal year, since the fiscal year ended April 30, 2020 our revenues have grown approximately 134%.
 We believe our ability to continue to experience revenue growth will depend on a number of factors, including our ability to:

 Moreover, we continue to expand our headcount and operations.
-We grew from 227 employees as of April 30, 2020 to 365 employees as of April 30, 2023.
+Since fiscal 2020 our headcount has grown by 144 employees, or approximately 63%.
 We anticipate that we will continue to expand our operations and headcount in the near term and beyond.
 This potential future growth could place a significant strain on our management, administrative, operational and financial resources, company culture and infrastructure.
 Our success will depend in part on our ability to manage this growth effectively while retaining personnel.
 To manage the expected growth of our operations and personnel, we will need to continue to improve our operational, financial and management controls and our reporting systems and procedures.
 Failure to effectively manage growth could result in difficulty or delays in adding new customers, maintaining our strong quality systems, declines in quality or customer satisfaction, increases in costs, system failures, difficulties in introducing new features or solutions, the need for more capital than we anticipate or other operational difficulties, and any of these difficulties could harm our business performance and results of operations.
-Failure to effectively manage growth could result in difficulty or delays in adding new clients, maintaining our strong quality systems, declines in quality or client satisfaction, increases in costs, system failures, difficulties in introducing new features or solutions, the need for more capital than we anticipate or other operational difficulties, and any of these difficulties could harm our business performance and results of operations.

 We rely on third parties to supply most of the necessary raw materials and supplies for the products we manufacture on behalf of our customers and our inability to obtain such raw materials or supplies may adversely impact our business, financial condition, and results of operations.